unproductive-labs/isekai-world-state/things/starlight_grove.md

 - Time seems to move differently here
 - The grove emanates a sense of important choices ahead

+## Paths Available
+Three shadowy paths lead from the grove:
+- **Left Path**: Winds toward crystalline chimes and a faint silver glow
+- **Middle Path**: Descends into misty depths with ancient whispers
+- **Right Path**: Climbs toward scattered bones and warning growls

 ## What Players Can Do
 - Examine the ancient runes (may reveal secrets)
 - Touch the pool (consequences unknown)
 - Study the impossible starlight reflections
 - Rest and recover (this place feels safe)
+- Choose one of the three paths to continue deeper into the mysteries

 ## Hidden Features
 - An ancient skeleton lies partially concealed by the luminescent vines (visible only with magical sight)